mohammadr1997/mohammadr1997/README.md

 🔥 500+ hours of coding tracked
 ⚡ TypeScript is my primary language
-💚 React.ts is my favorite framework
+💚 React is my favorite framework